iTechUz/js-interview/General-questions.md

 Hence, the errors from above cases are helpful to avoid errors in development/production environments.

-### How do you declare strict mode
+### 4. How do you declare strict mode?
-The strict mode is declared by adding "use strict"; to the beginning of a script or a function.
+- [x] Answer: The strict mode is declared by adding "use strict"; to the beginning of a script or a function.
 If declared at the beginning of a script, it has global scope.

 ```js
 "use strict";